JensVL/project-linux-ansible/report/report-01-lamp.md

     ✓ MariaDB should not have anonymous users
     ```

-4. On the host sytem, browsed to `192.0.2.10`
+4. On the host sytem, browsed to `192.0.2.10`.
-5. An Apache welcome page is shown
+5. An Apache welcome page is shown.
-6. On the host system, browsed to `192.0.2.10/wordpress`
+6. On the host system, browsed to `192.0.2.10/wordpress`.
-7. A wordpress install page is shown
+7. A wordpress install page is shown.

 ## Resources